devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 gdk reconfigure
 ```

-NOTE: `gdk reconfigure` will overwrite various files it controls, such
-as `Procfile`.
+There are currently two files, `Procfile` and `registry/config.xml` which
+we need to manually edit as we don't have support to automatically
+add the required settings below using `gdk reconfigure`.

-Then you will need to add the following lines to the end of `Procfile`:
+Firstly, add the following lines to the end of `Procfile`:

 ```yml
 tunnel_gitlab: ssh -N -R 1337:localhost:$port qa-tunnel.gitlab.info